rcgreen99/cv-models/maskrcnn/NOTES.md

 For the *heads*, they extend two existing Faster R-CNN heads.
 One using the fourth stage of ResNet, the other using a FPN.

 ## 3.1 Implementation Details

+Hyper-parameters the same as Fast/Faster R-CNN.

+### Training

+As in Fast R-CNN, RoI is considered positive if it has a IoU of at least 0.5 with a ground-truth box, and negative otherwise.
+The mask loss $L_mask$ is defined only for positive RoIs.
+The mask target is the intersection between an RoI and its associated ground-truth mask.

+- Images resized to 800 pixels for shorter side
+- Each mini-batch has 2 images per GPU and each image has $N$ sampled RoIs, with a ratio of 1:3 of positive to negatives.
+- Trained on 8 GPUs for 160k iterations
+- Learning rate 0.02, decreased by 10 at the 120k iteration.
+- weight decay of 0.0001 and momentum of 0.9

+### Inference

+During inference, the proposal number is 300 for the C4 backbone and 1000 for FPN.
+Box prediction is ran on these proposals followed by non-maximum suppression.
+Then the mask branch is applied to the highest scoring 100 detection boxes.
+This is different than training where the branches are ran in parallel, but this speeds up infference and improves accuracy (due to fewer, more accurate RoIs).
+The output $m \times m$ floating points masks are then binarized using a threshold of 0.5.

+## Experiments: Instance Segmentation